pingcap/docs-cn/v3.0/tidb-in-kubernetes/deploy/tidb-operator.md

 ## Deploy Kubernetes cluster

 TiDB Operator runs in Kubernetes cluster.
-You can use one of the methods listed [here](https://kubernetes.io/docs/setup/pick-right-solution/) to set up a Kubernetes cluster.
+You can refer to [the document of how to set up Kubernetes](https://kubernetes.io/docs/setup/) to set up a Kubernetes cluster.
 Make sure that the Kubernetes version is v1.10 or higher.
 If you are using AWS, GKE or local machine, here are quick-start tutorials:

 * [Local DinD tutorial](/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-dind.md)
 * [Google GKE tutorial](/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-gke.md)